No need for special equipment, you can easily whip up your own creamery delight: homemade fudge swirl ice cream, with only four ingredients!

 - Spread into a 8 or 9-inch loaf pan.
 Freeze for one hour, take out of the freezer.
 Stir to mix in frozen portions.
 Put spoonfuls of room temperature hot fudge on top, and then gently swirl in hot fudge, using a table knife..
 Don’t over mix, you want to see swirls of hot fudge.

-- Freeze for at least 6 hours or until firm (I cover with foil to prevent freezer burn).
+- Cover pan tightly with foil.
+Freeze for at least 6 hours or until firm.

 - Make homemade hot fudge or use store bought hot fudge topping.